Jacinta Nampijinpa Price: TV and musical career

-Jacinta Price has performed as a singer/songwriter.
-As a youngster, she learned the violin before joining local hip hop groups Flava 4 and C-Mobs.
+Price is a NAIDOC Award-winning singer, songwriter and recording artist.
+As a child, she learned the violin before joining local hip-hop groups Flava 4 and C-Mobs.
+She began performing rap and hip-hop on stage with her cousins around the age of 15.
 In 2001, she was chosen to sing the national anthem for the Yeperenye Federation Festival.
+She was a member of the Alice Springs trio Catch the Fly, who wrote and performed songs about "friendship and the silliness that comes with friendship, and the poking fun at one another and laughing at ourselves".
+In Catch the Fly, Price adopted the persona of a "sexy, sassy, rap hip-hop chick" by the name of "Sassy J".

 In 2013, she released her first music album Dry River, a mix of folk, soul and country music, paying tribute to her life growing up in Central Australia.
-Triple J likened her sound to that of Tracy Chapman.
+Triple J likened her sound to that of Tracy Chapman, while Land Rights News described her sound as a blend of folk, blues and country which "reflects her Aboriginal/Celtic heritage".
+The album was produced by Bill Chambers and Price’s husband Colin Lillie.
+Within the music industry, Price developed the Desert Divas program, which nurtures female Indigenous musical talent.

-Price also had a TV career in the children's television program, Yamba's Playtime, where she played the best friend of the lead character Yamba the Honeyant.
+Price also had a TV career in the children's television program, Yamba's Playtime, where she played the best friend of the lead character Yamba the Honey Ant.
+Price is in addition a regular guest on Sky News Australia.